 "Hey!"
 Hilton yelped.
 "Oh-that's the one we saw back there.
-But what in all space does it think it's doing?"

-It was plunging at tremendous speed straight through the immense fleet of embattled skeletons.
-It did not fire a beam nor energize a screen; it merely plunged along as though on a plotted course until it collided with one of the skeletons of the fleet and both structures plunged, a tangled mass of wreckage, to the ground of the planet below.
+But what in all space does it think it's doing?" $\underline{\mbox{ It was plunging at tremendous speed straight through the immense fleet of embattled}$ skeletons.
+It did not fire a beam nor energize a screen; it merely plunged along as both structures plunged, a tangled mass of wreckage, to the ground of the planet below.
 Then hundreds of the ships shot forward, each to plunge into and explode inside one of the skeletons.
 When visibility was restored another wave of ships came forward to repeat the performance, but there was nothing left to fight.
 Every surviving skeleton had blinked out of normal space.

-The remaining ships made no effort to pursue the skeletons, nor did they re-form as a fleet.
+The remaining ships made no effort to pursue the skeletons, nor did they reform as \underline{a} fleet.
 Each ship went off by itself.